wkumari/draft-vandergaast-edns-client-subnet/README.md

-   A SCOPE PREFIX-LENGTH value longer than the SOURCE PREFIX-LENGTH indicates that the provided prefix length was not specific enough to select the most appropriate Tailored Response.
+   A SCOPE PREFIX-LENGTH value longer than the SOURCE PREFIX-LENGTH indicates that the provided prefix length was not specific enough to

+Contavalli, et al.       Expires August 28, 2015               [Page 10]

+Internet-Draft        Client Subnet in DNS Queries         February 2015

+   select the most appropriate Tailored Response.
 Future queries for the name within the specified network SHOULD use the longer SCOPE PREFIX-LENGTH.
-Factors affecting whether the Recursive Resolver would use the longer length include the amount of privacy masking the
+Factors affecting whether the Recursive Resolver would use the longer length include the amount of privacy masking the operator wants to provide their users, and the additional resource implications for the cache.

-Contavalli, et al.        Expires July 16, 2015                [Page 10]

-Internet-Draft        Client Subnet in DNS Queries          January 2015

-   operator wants to provide their users, and the additional resource implications for the cache.